Generator Safety Tips:

 - Don't store fuel in any container that isn't specifically designed for that purpose.

-Vital household circuits should be protected by Ground Fault Interrupters, devices built into wall outlets that trip out if current surges.
+- Protect vital household circuits with Ground Fault Interrupters, devices built into wall outlets that trip out if current surges.
 If your home doesn't already have GFIs, an electrical contractor can install them at moderate cost.